-Prerequisite: ASTR 010, 030, or 040 (courses may be
+Prerequisite: ASTR 010, ASTR 030, ASTR 040 or ASTR 045 (courses may be taken concurrently)

-taken concurrently).

-General Education: Option B: Area 5C; Option C: Area B3

-Transferable to UC/CSU Hours: 48-54 lab.
+General Education: Option B: Area 5C; Option C: Area B3 Transferable to UC/CSU Hours: 48-54 lab

-A familiarization with the sky, telescopes, and other astronomical equipment by completing experiments in Physics related to Astronomy.
+A familiarization with the sky, telescopes, and other astronomical equipment.
+Students will conduct experiments in physics related to astronomy.
 Topics will cover the moon, planets, stars, galaxies, and cosmology.
 Field trips may be required.